ankas-lab/open-payroll-web/e2e/README.md

    - Initiate the suite by pressing the `Run All Tests` button.
 (It's like a play with a list in the right side.)

 _Note:_ We understand this method may seem complex.
 We're actively working on a solution to make test execution simpler, ideally with a single command.
 For the further versions of the open payroll.

+_Note2:_ In this folder you can find the openPayroll-automation.mp4 file where we recorded the execution of e2e tests.